woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway (Part 1).md

 > Back pressure is a control mechanism for how much a producer should emit based on consumer demand, consumer message buffering, or limited sampling

-Back pressure avoids the problem of overloading the consumer with messages by applying one of the three methods mentioned above (more information in the link [here](https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7)).
+Back pressure avoids the problem of overloading the consumer with messages by applying one of or a combination of the three methods mentioned above (more information in the link [here](https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7)).

 ## The next frontier (of concurrency): GenStage